Copyright © 1999–2016 FastMail Pty Ltd

 If you get a spam message in your Inbox, help us out by selecting it and clicking the "Report Spam" button.
 Every so often, it's a good idea to check your Spam folder to see if anything you wanted has been accidentally classified as spam.
 If it has, select it and click the "Not Spam" button so we can learn from the mistake (the message will be moved to your Inbox).

 There's no mechanism in the IMAP protocol for hooking into our spam reporting system directly.
-However, you can designate special folders in your account which we'll scan once a day to report spam/non-spam.
+However, you can designate special folders in your account which we'll scan once a day to learn spam/non-spam.

 Then, in your email client, move any spam emails you receive into that folder.
-They will automatically be fed to the bayes DB and later deleted.
+They will automatically be fed to the spam Bayes DB and later deleted.

 Note: We recommend that you do not mark your Spam/Junk Mail folder to automatically learn "As spam".
 This can create a false positive feedback loop.
 Imagine an email is incorrectly classified as spam, put in your Spam/Junk Mail folder, and then learned as spam.
-That means future emails that aren't spam are now more likely to be incorrectly marked as spam, sent to your Spam/Junk Mail folder, and learned as spam, etc. So only mark folders to learn "As spam" if they're folders you have to manually move email to.
+That means future emails that aren't spam are now more likely to be incorrectly marked as spam, sent to your Spam/Junk Mail folder, and learned as spam.
+Only mark folders to learn "As spam" if they're folders you manually move email to.

 FastMail does a lot of work at the SMTP stage (when email is transferred from an external system to FastMail) to identify and block spam bots while letting legitimate mail through.
 If you use a forwarding service, we can't do these checks and more spam will get through.